nasa/cumulus-orca/website/docs/developer/research/research-lambda-container.md

 - Once deployed, containerized lambdas have no additional cost compared to zipped lambdas except the cost of using ECR repository.

 ### Cons
 - Container support requires your Lambda function code point to an ECR Repo URI which means that repo also has to be maintained.
-This also includes additional cost to use the ECR service.
 - need additional work to create the Dockerfile, tag and push the image to ECR repo.
 - Need additional work for deleting older images under the ECR repository.